jenmcquade/aspnetcore-react-redux/README.md

 ***
 ### Note
 You don't have to debug or build from the Visual Studio IDE.
 The `dotnet` CLR is installed with the .NET SDK, which allows you to run `dotnet build` and `dotnet publish` commands.
+These are also called when running `npm build` or `npm publish`.
 ***

 <a name="using-vs-preview">